ALKEN® LRSD 890

 • TSCA: (40CFR 710) All chemical ingredients are listed on the TSCA 8(b) inventory.
 None of the ingredients are on the Health and Safety Reporting List, are under Chemical Test rule, are listed under TSCA Section 12B, or have a SNUR under TSCA

-• CERCLA Reportable Quantity: (40CFR 302.4) 5,000 lbs. of hydrochloric acid (1500 gal of product)
+• CERCLA Reportable Quantity: (40CFR 302.4) 5,000 lbs. of hydrochloric acid (1500 gal of product).
+3,000 lbs [2,270 kg] of Acetophenone, final RQ.

 • SARA TITLE III:

-..................................Section 302/304 Extremely Hazardous Substances: Final RQ = 5,000 lbs.; TPQ = 500 lbs; RQ = 5,000 lbs (dos not meet toxicity criteria because of high production volume and recognized toxicity is considered a chemical of concern.
+..................................Section 302/304 Extremely Hazardous Substances: Final RQ = 5,000 lbs.; TPQ = 500 lbs; RQ = 5,000 lbs (dos not meet toxicity criteria because of high production volume and recognized toxicity, considered a chemical of concern.

 ..................................Section 311 Hazard Categorization: Acute Health, Delayed Health, Chronic Health

-..................................Section 313 Toxic Chemicals: Hydrochloric acid is subject to the reporting requirements of Section 313 of SARA title III and 40 CFR part 373
+..................................Section 313 Toxic Chemicals: Hydrochloric acid and Acetophenone are subject to the reporting requirements of Section 313 of SARA title III and 40 CFR part 373

-• Clean Air Act: Hydrochloric acid IS listed as a hazardous air pollutant (HAP), but does not contain ozone depletors, nor was it made from such chemicals..
+• Clean Air Act: Hydrochloric acid is listed as a hazardous air pollutant (HAP), but does not contain ozone depletors, nor was it made from such chemicals..

 • Clean Water Act: Hydrochloric acid IS listed as a hazardous substance under CWA